Comparison of semi-supervised deep learning algorithms for audio classification: Audio data augmentation

 where $\alpha$ is a real-valued hyper-parameter to tune (always smaller than 1.0 in our case).

 In the original MM algorithm, an ``asymmetric'' version of mixup is used, in which the maximum value between $\lambda$ and $1-\lambda$ is retrieved:

-This allows the resulting mixed batch to be closer to one of the two original batches (the one with the $\lambda$ coefficient).
-This is useful when the method mixes labeled and unlabeled samples.
+\corrige{This makes the $\lambda$ values either close to one, allowing the resulting mixed batches to be closer to $x_1$.
+This may be useful when the method mixes labeled and unlabeled samples, when only slight perturbations are wanted.}